tnd79bk/AI-Project/README.md

 These instructions will get you a copy of the project up and running on your local machine for development.

+The primary concern of chess-ai is the decision-making part of the application.
+All functionality outside the scope of the AI are implemented using external libraries:
+- Chessboard GUI: Using the chessboard.js API
+- Game Mechanics: Using the chess.js API
 ### How to Play
 1. Download the repository
 ```